DorothyTamYiLing/GWarrange/documents/tutorials.md

 ```
 The output file name for the genomes with same orientation is "fixed_genomes.fasta".

-Location of IS elements in the genomes are obtained by blasting with target IS sequences.
+Location of IS elements in the genomes are obtained by aligning them with target IS elements sequences through BLAST.
 Sequences of more than one target IS elements can be placed in the same multifasta file for obtaining their genome locations in all genomes at once.

 ```
 blastn -query example_data/IS30_IS1252_in_HOU503_657692to658645.fasta \